Jither/Jint.AbandonedDebuggerExample/README.md

 Jint Debugger Example
 =====================
+__Important note:__ Abandoned in favor of this simpler (and yet more complete) example: https://github.com/Jither/Jint.DebuggerExample

 An example of how to implement a debugger user interface for [Jint](https://github.com/sebastienros/Jint).

 Currently in *very* early stages, it is intended to be cross platform.
 To that end, it's console based - however,